hiromikoreyes/gold-betting/README.md

-# gold-betting
+# gold-betting (I am completely ignoring mobile users.)
 This project is made in honor of my friend.